 you must find out if the work falls within the Act.
 If it does you must notify all neighbours who will be affected by the works.

-For further information on The Party Wall etc Act 1996, please see Related Links below.
+For further information on The Party Wall etc Act 1996, please see Related Content.

 Please remember to notify us when you commence works.